For most people, the Amazon Prime vs. Walmart’s free two-day shipping isn’t much of a debate.

 There are some exceptions to these return rules, though.
 For example, one of Amazon’s help pages says that, if you’re returning the item because Amazon made an error in sending it, Amazon will “process your return and issue a full refund with no deduction for return shipping after receiving your return of the eligible product(s).”

-This solution is pretty simple, but it may be an annoyance to someone who bought ShippingPass because they didn’t want to deal with the lines at a brick-and-mortar location.
+This solution is pretty simple, but it may be annoying for someone who doesn’t want to deal with the lines at a brick-and-mortar location.

 You have 90 days to return the item for a full refund, assuming the item is in its original condition, which brings us to our next point.